0xz00n/RTSPyLapse/README.md

 # RTSPyLapse
 An RTSP stream timelapse creator.
+Captures stills from an RTSP stream between specified times and creates an mp4 file using the captured stills.

 ## Requirements
 >Note that this has only been tested on Linux systems.